space-schnoodle/software-concepts/react/react.md

 - Must be a string or number
 - Should be unique for this list
 - Should be consistent across renders.

+#### Hooks

+Hooks are functions that add additional features to a component.

+*useState*: allows a component to use the state system.
+*useEffect*: allows a component to run code at specific points in time.
+*useContext*: allows a component to access values stored in context.
+*useCallback*:
+- Hook to help you tell React that your function isn't actually changing over time.
+- Fixes bugs around _useEffect_ and other similar situations.
+- Follows similar conventions as _useEffect_ (second argument is an array).

+#### Custom Hooks

+- Functions we write to make reusable bits of logic.
+- Usually reuse basic hooks like _useState_, _useEffect_, etc.
+- Can do a lot or very little.